-The control module allows up to 15 seconds to establish pilot flame.
+For natural gas, the control module allows up to 15 seconds to establish pilot flame.
 If flame is not sensed within 15 seconds, the control module will turn off the gas valve, flash the Flame light, and immediately start a new cycle.
 This will continue indefinitely until pilot flame is established or power is interrupted.
 Once pilot flame is proven, the control module opens the gas valve to allow main burner flame.